ariga/atlas/doc/md/guides/postgres/included-columns.md

 In this section, we learned about PostgreSQL indexes with included columns and how we can easily create them in our database by using Atlas.

-## Need More Help?​
+## Need More Help?

 [Join the Ariga Discord Server](https://discord.com/invite/zZ6sWVg6NT) for early access to features and the ability to provide exclusive feedback that improves your Database Management Tooling.
-[Sign up](https://atlasnewsletter.substack.com/) to our newsletter to stay up to date about [Atlas](https://atlasgo.io), our OSS database schema management tool, and our cloud platform [Ariga Cloud](https://ariga.cloud).
+[Sign up](https://atlasnewsletter.substack.com/) to our newsletter to stay up to date about [Atlas](https://atlasgo.io), our OSS database schema management tool, and our cloud platform [Atlas Cloud](https://atlasgo.cloud).